kubernetes/enhancements/keps/sig-node/1967-size-memory-backed-volumes/README.md

 that did exhaust the size of the memory backed volume were not portable across instance types or would have had to handle running out of room in that volume.

-* **What specific metrics should inform a rollback?**
+#### What specific metrics should inform a rollback?

 None.

-* **Were upgrade and rollback tested?
-Was the upgrade->downgrade->upgrade path tested?**
+#### Were upgrade and rollback tested?
+Was the upgrade->downgrade->upgrade path tested?

 I do not believe this is applicable.

-* **Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?**
+#### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?
-  Even if applying deprecation policies, they may still surprise some users.

 No.

 ### Monitoring Requirements

-* **How can an operator determine if the feature is in use by workloads?**
+#### How can an operator determine if the feature is in use by workloads?

 An operator can audit for pods whose emptyDir medium is memory and a size limit is specified.
 It's not clear there is a benefit to track this because it only impacts how the kubelet better enforces an existing API.

-* **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
+#### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 This does not seem relevant to this feature.

+#### How can someone using this feature know that it is working for their instance?

+- [x] Other
+  - Details: An operator can audit for pods whose emptyDir medium is memory and a size limit is specified.

-* **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**
+#### What are the reasonable SLOs (Service Level Objectives) for the above SLIs?

 This does not seem relevant to this feature.

-* **Are there any missing metrics that would be useful to have to improve observability of this feature?**
+#### Are there any missing metrics that would be useful to have to improve observability of this feature?

 No.

 ### Dependencies

-* **Does this feature depend on any specific services running in the cluster?**
+#### Does this feature depend on any specific services running in the cluster?

 No

 ### Scalability

-* **Will enabling / using this feature result in any new API calls?**
+#### Will enabling / using this feature result in any new API calls?

 No.

-* **Will enabling / using this feature result in introducing new API types?**
+#### Will enabling / using this feature result in introducing new API types?

 No

-* **Will enabling / using this feature result in any new calls to the cloud provider?**
+#### Will enabling / using this feature result in any new calls to the cloud provider?

 No

-* **Will enabling / using this feature result in increasing size or count of the existing API objects?**
+#### Will enabling / using this feature result in increasing size or count of the existing API objects?

 No

-* **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs]?**
+#### Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs]?

 No

-* **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?**
+#### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

 No

+#### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

+No

 ### Troubleshooting

-* **How does this feature react if the API server and/or etcd is unavailable?**
+#### How does this feature react if the API server and/or etcd is unavailable?

 No impact.

-* **What are other known failure modes?**
+#### What are other known failure modes?

 Not applicable.

-* **What steps should be taken if SLOs are not being met to determine the problem?**
+#### What steps should be taken if SLOs are not being met to determine the problem?

 Not applicable

 ## Implementation History

 v1.20: Launched to `Alpha`
 v1.22: Moved to `Beta`
+v1.32: Moved to `Stable`

 ## Drawbacks